paperless-ngx/paperless-ngx/docs/administration.md

 value set in `-zn` or `--zip-name`.

 If `--data-only` is provided, only the database will be exported.
-This option is intended to facilitate database upgrades with needing to clean documents and thumbnails.
+This option is intended to facilitate database upgrades without needing to clean documents and thumbnails from the media directory.

 !!! warning